-Hosting Plausible Cloud on Digital Ocean
+Hosting Plausible Cloud in Germany

 It might sound surprising but our hosted cloud server is running on a single $10/mo droplet with 1CPU and 2Gb memory.
 The heavy lifting is done by the Clickhouse database which is running on a $80/mo droplet with 6 CPUs and 16Gb memory.
 We’re also running the smallest managed Postgres instance at $15/mo.
 So all together we are hosting the cloud product for $105/mo.